-- More than 200 locations are enrolled in the program, including major manufacturers, retailers, churches and public schools. - These locations represent 16.2 MW of demand reduction-or 0.5% of MLGW's total system peak-which shows that the actions of individual businesses can have a positive effect on the greater community. - Eight demand response events were called, representing a total of 29 hours of requested load control.
-All events were called for mid-afternoon to early evening hours, when both MLGW and TVA systems traditionally reach peaks based on simultaneous customer use of electricity. - Participants earned more than \$451,616 in collective payments for their 2016 results.
+- More than 200 locations are enrolled in the program, including manufacturers, retailers, churches and public schools. - These locations represent 16.2 MW of demand reduction-or 0.5 percent of MLGW's total system peak-which shows that the actions of individual businesses can have a positive effect on the greater community. - Six demand response events were called, representing a total of 21 hours of requested load control.
+Sixty-six percent of events were called for mid-afternoon to early evening hours in warm months, when both MLGW and TVA systems traditionally reach peaks based on simultaneous customer use of electricity.
+The remainder of events were called in the winter hours of 5 a.m. to 9 a.m., when TVA's system peaks due to the high level of electric heating across the Tennessee Valley.